-Sierra offers technical support and patch files via its CompuServe forum, as well as product demos, hints, and reviews.
-Members of CompuServe can type GO GAMAPUB and leave a message for us at Sierra (CIS ID 76004, 2143).
-If you are not currently a member of CompuServe, call toll-free (800) 848-8199 and ask for Representative 461 for your FREE introductory membership and usage credit.
+Sierra offers technical support and patch files on its CompuServe forum, as well as product demos, hints, and reviews.
+CompuServe members can type GO SIERRA to reach the forum.
+To join CompuServe, call toll-free (800) 848-8199 and ask for Representative 461 for your FREE introductory membership and usage credit.